mosaico-labs/refx-doc/docs/getting_started.md

 ```

 ### Conan
-You can install refx using Conan via the [valgur/conan-center-index](https://github.com/valgur/conan-center-index) repository.
+You can install refx using Conan via the [klin](https://github.com/conan-kiln/kiln) repository.

+- Set up Conan Kiln as a remote following the [instructions](https://github.com/conan-kiln/kiln#setup)
+- Include `refx/[>=0.2.1 <1]` as a requirement under your `conanfile.txt` or `conanfile.py`.
+- Follow the regular [instructions](https://docs.conan.io/2/tutorial.html) for integrating Conan packages into your project

 Special thanks to [@valgur](https://github.com/valgur) for adding Conan support.